Estimate Time5 min

 4. Start with debit cards

 Teens innately understand digital money.
-But they may need help understanding that money, digital or not, is a finite resource.
-Debit cards do just that.
+However, they may need help understanding that money, digital or not, is a finitedebit cards can help.

-Explain that a debit card may look like a credit card, but the bank makes you have money in your account in order to use it as a convenient way to buy things.
-When you run out of money, the debit card doesn't work.
+Explain that a debit card may look like a credit card, it uses the existing money in your account to purchase things.
+When you run out of money, the debit card doesn't work and/or you'll be charged an overdraft fee.
 Teens also have many payment and money movement options available to them, but begin with a debit card, and then you can expand the lessons to include other monetary tools.

 5. Build smart online consumers